Parimal Dey: Club career

 Parimal Dey made his club debut with Bali Prativa in the year 1962.
 He signed for Wari the following season and then was roped in by East Bengal in 1964.
 He spent seven continuous seasons with East Bengal, captaining the side in 1968.
 He moved to Mohun Bagan in 1971 and after spending two seasons, returned to East Bengal in 1973 before taking retirement from football.

 Amongst his best experiences was a 1970 IFA Shield Final where his last-minute goal helped East Bengal defeat PAS Tehran 1–0 at the Eden Gardens.
 He was also the captain of the West Bengal team in the 1968 Santosh Trophy.

 Dey received the lifetime achievement award from East Bengal in 2014.

 International career

-Parimal Dey made his debut for the India national team in 1966 in the 1966 Asian Games in Bangkok.
+Parimal Dey made his debut for the India national team in 1966 at the 1966 Asian Games in Bangkok.
 He also scored the goal against South Korea in the 1966 Merdeka Tournament bronze medal match.